Key takeaways

 How do I set time limits?

-Go to Settings > Set Daily Time Limits to set limits on Fire Tablets, Echo, and Fire TV devices.
-Note that time limits do not apply to Kindle devices, presumably because many parents don’t limit their kids’ reading activities.
+Go to Settings > Daily Screen Time to set limits for each day of the week on compatible Fire Tablets, Echo, and Fire TV devices.
 Options include:

-- Daily Time Limits: Customize when and how long your kids use any device connected to their Amazon profile.
-Customize when and how long your kids use their device (or devices if more than one Amazon device is connected to their profile).
+- Schedule: Customize when and how long your kids use any device connected to their Amazon Child Profile.

-- Time by Activity Type: Select how long different activities are allowed, including apps, reading, watching videos, etc., or simply set a “total screen time” for the day.
+- Screen time: Select daily time limits for each child’s use of apps, reading, watching videos, and other activities, or simply set a “total screen time” for the day.

 What about web browsing?

-Amazon offers a web browser on Fire tablets that is designed for kids.
-Using the browser, kids can access Amazon-curated websites and web videos appropriate for their age and enjoy a less restrictive but still filtered browsing experience.
+Amazon offers a web browser on Fire Kids tablets that is designed for kids.
+Parents can change settings for the browser so that kids can either access only Amazon-curated websites and web videos appropriate for their age, or enjoy a less restrictive, but still filtered, browsing experience.

 As you configure these settings, think about what your child needs in terms of access and restrictions.
 One size doesn’t fit all.
-Some children will have a better and safer experience with access only to “hand-selected websites and videos,” while it may be more appropriate for others to have access to “filtered websites and videos.”
+Some children will have a better and safer experience with access to a limited set of “hand-selected websites and videos,” while it may be more appropriate for others to have access to “filtered websites and videos.”
 It depends not just on your child’s age, but on their maturity and self-discipline, along with other factors.

-- “Hand-Selected Websites & Videos.”
-An Amazon Kids+ subscription gives children access only to the thousands of websites and web videos pre-screened by the Amazon Kids team.
+- Select “Hand-Selected Websites & Videos” to allow your child access only to websites and web videos pre-screened by the Amazon Kids team.

-- “Filtered Websites & Videos.”
-Provides a more open but filtered browsing experience more appropriate for older children or young teens.
-You can block specific websites.
+- Select “Filtered Websites & Videos” to provide a more open but filtered browsing experience appropriate for older children or young teens.
+Within this setting, you can block specific websites.

-If you pick one of the last two options, you can see what content your child is accessing online through the browsing history on the Parent Dashboard homepage by selecting Web in the activity reporting section.
+You can see what content your child is accessing online through the browsing history on the Parent Dashboard homepage.

 Knowing what your child is accessing can serve as a conversation starter.
 Talk with them about what they enjoy and why they enjoy it.
 Ask them if there is any content they didn’t enjoy and—at least sometimes—co-view it with them.
 Kids love to share their excitement about the media they love and—who knows—you may grow to love it too.